bdamokos/mobility-db-api/README.md

 ## Features

-- Search for GTFS providers by country or name
+- Search for GTFS providers by country, name or id
 - Download GTFS datasets from hosted or direct sources
 - Track dataset metadata and changes
 - Thread-safe and process-safe operations